influxdata/docs-v2/content/influxdb/cloud-serverless/_index.md

-All InfluxDB Cloud accounts and organizations created through [cloud2.influxdata.com](https://cloud2.influxdata.com) on or after **January 31, 2023** are backed by the InfluxDB IOx storage engine.
+All InfluxDB Cloud accounts and organizations created through [cloud2.influxdata.com](https://cloud2.influxdata.com) on or after **January 31, 2023** are powered by the InfluxDB IOx storage engine.

 To see which storage engine your organization is using, find the **InfluxDB Cloud powered by** link in your